openmobilityfoundation/mobility-data-specification/modes/car-share.md

 - `extra_amount` (currency, optional) - miscellaneous extra amounts charged to customer not covered by other fields.
 - `taxes` (currency, optional) - amount of taxes paid for the ride
 - `surcharge` (currency, optional) - any surcharge pricing
-- `commission` (currency, optional) - any extra commission for the ride
-- `driver_trip_pay` (currency, optional) - The payment the company driver received for the trip

 _See more available fare attributes for any mode in the [trips endpoint](/provider#trips)._